AnnMey/Yerba-Mate/index.md

 - fill the mate cup to 3/4 of the cup’s volume;
 - use cold water or juice;
 - optionally: add some ice cubes.

+## Glossary
+- Bombilla – A drinking straw used to drink mate.
+Bombillas are made of hollow-stemmed cane, metal alloys, stainless steel, and silver.
+- Food thermometer –  A thermometer that is safe to use with food and drinks.
+- Mate –  A traditional South-Aerican drink prepared by soaking yerba mate leaves in **hot** water.
+- Mate cup –  A special containter in which mate is prepared.
+- Tereré – A traditional South-Aerican drink prepared by soaking yerba mate leaves in **cold** water.
+- Yerba mate – A holly species *Ilex paraguariensis*.
+Dried leaves of this plant are used to prepare the drink called mate.